We identified 228 publicly reported settlements that resulted in policy changes and over $2,373,085,597.00 in monetary compensation to victims.

 San Antonio, Texas 2022

-After Aguirre left a one-vehicle wreck in 2013, police officers responded, approached him, flipped him over a median onto the ground, put their weight on him for five and a half minutes, and waited an additional three minutes before giving him medical aid.
-The family originally filed suit back in 2015.
-The medical examiner in this case ruled Aguirre’s cause of death as “positional asphyxiation” and “excited delirium.”
-The latter term is overwhelmingly used in police custody deaths, although the medical examiner did rule Aguirre’s death a homicide.
-The settlement came after the 5th Circuit Court of Appeals had determined that SAPD officers were not entitled to qualified immunity in the case.
+As Aguirre left a one-vehicle wreck in 2013, three police officers who responded to the scene pinned him down for over five minutes and then allowed three additional minutes to pass before they rendered medical aid.
+The examiner ruled Aguirre’s cause of death as “positional asphyxiation” and “excited delirium” brought on by his restraint and subsequently ruled Aguirre’s death a homicide.
+The family originally filed suit in 2015.
+The settlement came in 2022, after the U.S. Court of Appeals for the Fifth Circuit determined that San Antonio Police Department officers were not entitled to qualified immunity in this case.

 Compensation